For the 2020 performance year, eligible clinicians will receive a Quality performance category score that accounts for 45% of their final MIPS score.

 MIPS Quality Measures

-MIPS-eligible clinicians may select their measures from a list of all MIPS measures or from a set of specialty-specific measures.
-Measure specifications for performance year 2020 are available on the CMS Quality Payment Program website.
-Remember that measure specifications may have changed from previous years.
-Practices should make sure they are accurately reporting quality measures for the current performance year.
+MIPS-eligible clinicians and groups reporting via a Qualified Registry may select their measures from a list of all MIPS measures, including those in the anesthesiology measure set.
+MIPS ECs and their groups reporting via a Qualified Clinical Data Registry may report any combination of MIPS and QCDR measures to meet the six measure threshold.
+Measure specifications for MIPS measures are only available on the CMS Quality Payment Program website.
+QCDR measure specifications are available on the Anesthesia Quality Institute website.
+Each year, ECs, their groups and vendors should make sure they are accurately reporting quality measures for the current performance year.

 CMS finalized the Anesthesiology Specialty-Specific Measure Set for physician anesthesiologists for performance year 2020: